 While ideally, you’ll get some feedback on changes before a public announcement, that’s not always possible.
 By checking in whenever you can about a change, you demonstrate you are listening, and care about what they think.

-Questions to talk about managing up
+Questions to talk about managing up to you

 Asking questions like these can help identify problems and opportunities for you and your managers to work better together.
+You can also use these to teach them how to better manage up to you:

 - 45) Do you find it easy to communicate with me?
+What makes you feel that way?

 - 46) What’s one thing I could do to make things easier for you and your team to keep me informed?